dgatf/msrc/README.md

 - Hobbywing Platinum V3: RPM
 - Hobbywing Platinum V4, Hobbywing Flyfun V5: RPM, temperature (Mosfet and BEC), voltage and current

-Optionally a PWM signal (PIN 10, 3.3V, 50% duty) can be generated from the RPM value in serial telemetry (pin 10 on ATmega328P/PB or pin 7 on ATmega2560)
+Optionally a PWM signal (PIN 10, 3.3V, 50% duty) can be generated from the RPM value in serial telemetry

-Connect ESC serial to Arduino RX/0

 <p align="center"><img src="./images/serial.png" width="400"><br>
   <i>ESC serial</i><br><br></p>

 #### PWM signal

-If the ESC have a PWM signal or a phase sensor is installed, RPMs can be measured with the 16bit timer of the Pro Mini.
+If the ESC have a PWM signal or a phase sensor is installed, RPMs can be measured.
 If ESC have both serial and PWM signal, like Hobbywing V4/V5, then PWM signal is not needed for telemetry

-Connect PWM signal to pin 8 (ATmega328P/PB) or pin 49 (ATmega2560)

 <p align="center"><img src="./images/pwm_in.png" width="400"><br>
   <i>PWM signal/phase sensor circuit</i><br><br></p>